renesugar/k_elda_archive/docs/_Security.md

 ## TLS
 Quilt uses [grpc](http://www.grpc.io/) for communication with the daemon and deployed clusters.
-Functionality exposed through `grpc` include deploying new Stitches and querying deployment information.
+Functionality exposed through `grpc` include deploying new blueprints and querying deployment information.
 Thus, TLS should be enabled for all non-experimental deployments.
 It is currently disabled by default.

 ### Quickstart